fishcus/KAP-manual/en/security/user.en.md

 To use Kyligence Enterprise, a user must log in to the system using a login ID and password.
 Users are defined in the Kyligence Enterprise built-in metadata and exist across projects.
 You do not have to define users for every project you create in a single metadata.

-User **ADMIN** is a built-in default user with system admin access permission created with a new KAP metadata. **System admin** user has all access permission for all projects.
+User **ADMIN** is a built-in default user with system admin access permission created with a new Kyligence Enterprise metadata. **System admin** user has all access permission for all projects.

 ### Access Control List

 The **Access Control List (ACL)** is a list of user and access permission that user has in a project.
 Except for system admin, ACL needs to be granted on a project basis.

-There are fours types of access permission on a project in KAP.
+There are fours types of access permission on a project in Kyligence Enterprise.
 They are PROJECT Admin, Management, Operation, and Query.
-Each access permission defines a list of functionality user may perform in KAP system.
+Each access permission defines a list of functionality user may perform in Kyligence Enterprise system.

 For details on project-level access control and how to grant access on projects, please refer to [Manage Access Permission](acl.en.md)

 ### Manage User

-Login to KAP and click `System` button on the navigation bar.
+Login to Kyligence Enterprise and click `System` button on the navigation bar.
 The system management page will then show.
 Next, click `User` bar on the left side to enter user management page.
 Only system admin could get access to the user management page.

-There are three default users in KAP: ADMIN (system admin), MODELER and ANALYST.
+There are three default users in Kyligence Enterprise: ADMIN (system admin), MODELER and ANALYST.

 Once a user is created, the system admin can add, manage, delete and group users on user management page.

-Except for System Admin, Other users need to be granted access permission on project-level in order to use any functionality in KAP.
+Except for System Admin, Other users need to be granted access permission on project-level in order to use any functionality in Kyligence Enterprise.
 Creating user alone will not grant users any access permission.

 ![Manage user](images/user/user_w1.png)